11ty/gray-matter/README.md

 # @11ty/gray-matter

-Reduced and maintained fork of `gray-matter`.
+Reduced and maintained fork of `gray-matter` created by [Jon Schlinkert](https://github.com/jonschlinkert).

 > Parse front-matter from a string or file.
 Fast, reliable and easy to use.
 Parses YAML front matter by default, but also has support for YAML, JSON, or TOML Front-Matter, with options to set custom delimiters.
-Used by metalsmith, assemble, verb and many other projects.

-Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.

 ## Install